 Black hawk-eagles (Spizaetus tyrannus) are found in the New World.
 They inhabit partially forested areas, generally lowlands, although they can be found as high as 6,000 feet (1,829 m).
-They prefer semi-open areas, second growth forest, river areas and forest ridges, but can be found in extensive forests.
+They prefer semi-open areas, second growth forest, river areas, and forest ridges, but can be found in extensive forests.
 They are found from Mexico to Argentina and throughout Brazil.

 The Black hawk-eagle grows to 22-28 inches (56-71 cm), with the female being larger.
-They are black overall in color but have a bushy occipital crest with white feathers.
-The undertail and underwings are also barred with white.
+Overall, they are black in color but have a bushy occipital crest with white feathers.
+The undertail and underwings are barred with white.
 They have broad wings and a long, rounded tail.
-The tail has three gray bands with a brownish gray tip.
-The eyes are orange and the feet are yellow.
+The tail has three gray bands with a brown/gray tip.
+The eyes are orange, and the feet are yellow.
 The juveniles are different in appearance.
-They have white feathers on the throat, forehead, supercilium and on the tips of the crest.
+They have white feathers on the throat, forehead, supercilium, and on the tips of the crest.
 The head is mixed with both white and buff feathers, and the breast is streaked with brown and black.
-The stomach is black and white.
+The belly is black and white.

 A stick nest of approximately 4.5 feet (1.4 m) in diameter is built in trees about 45 feet (14 m) from the ground.
 Rather than being supported by a fork of branches, the nest is supported by dense tangles of vines.
-The male and female perform courtship display; including flight with contact and roll-overs.
-One egg is laid, with incubation being 44-46 days.
-Fledging, acquiring the feathers necessary for flight, takes approximately 71 days after hatching.
+The male and female perform courtship displays, including flight with contact and roll-overs.
+They lay one egg, with incubation being 44-46 days.
+Fledging takes approximately 71 days after hatching.
 The young have a long dependency period, therefore permitting adults to nest only every third year.
-They are fairly common in suitable habitat, but because of tourism, cattle ranching, and the lumber industry they are losing their habitat.
+They are common in suitable habitat, but because of tourism, cattle ranching, and the lumber industry, they are losing their habitat.

 The Ornate Hawk-eagle (Spizaetus ornatus) is a large, powerful raptor that grows to 24 inches (61 cm), with the female being approximately 25% larger than the male.
 The adults have a distinctive long crest with a black crown.
 They have black upperparts and white underparts barred with black.
 The throat is rimmed with black-tipped feathers, and each side of the head and the neck is chestnut.
 The flight feathers are marked with white and black bars.
 The feet and cere are yellow and the eyes are orange.
 The juvenile has a different appearance.
-The upperparts are dark brown, with pure white underparts, head and neck; except for black tips to the crest feathers and black bars on the flanks.
+The upperparts are dark brown, with pure white underparts, head, and neck, except for black tips to the crest feathers and black bars on the sides.
 The eyes are pale yellow.

 The Ornate Hawk-eagle is found in humid tropical and subtropical forests.

 Their range is from Central Mexico to northern Argentina and Paraguay.

 They are also found on the islands of Trinidad and Tobago.
 They can occasionally be found as high as 8,000-9,000 feet (2,400-2,700 m).
-These forest eagles prefer the presence of some open areas.
+These forest eagles prefer the presence of open areas.

-To prepare for egg laying, a nest made of sticks is built high in the fork of a tree.
-Courtship begins 1-2 months before egg laying; includes high pitch screaming calls and soaring through the air together.
-The male will perform a diving display while the female is perched.
-Only one egg is laid and incubation time is 48 days.
-Fledging, acquiring the feathers necessary for flight, takes approximately 66-93 days.
+To prepare for egg laying, a nest made of sticks is built in the fork of a tree.
+Courtship begins 1-2 months before egg laying and includes high pitched screaming calls and flying together.
+The male performs a diving display while the female is perched.
+They lay only one egg and incubation time is 48 days.
+Fledging takes approximately 66-93 days.
 One parent, usually the male, feeds the young while it stays close to the nest for up to one year after fledging.
 Their diet consists of mainly medium to large sized birds, such as guans, Little blue herons, parrots, macaws, toucans, chachalacas, some small tree-dwelling mammals, and occasionally some reptiles.
-The largest survival problem that they face is heavy deforestation caused by humans.
+The largest survival problem is heavy deforestation caused by humans.